wise as serpents

-We must not jump to any conclusion that we fully understand this passage, especially after reading Hoskyn's comment that "The interpretation of these words is exceedingly difficult".
-We must ask ourselves, Did or did not the Jews have the legal right to put Yeshua to death?
+We must not be too hasty to conclude that we fully understand this passage, especially after reading Hoskyn's comment that "The interpretation of these words is exceedingly difficult".
+We must instead ask ourselves, Did or did not the Jews have the legal right to put Yeshua to death?
 Or, did they require Pilate's approval so as to be able to have Yeshua killed?
 Or, were they rather trying to strong-arm Pilate so as to have Yeshua crucified?

 The "saying of Jesus" that the Evangelist inserted onto the end of the passage seems to indicate that they needed Him crucified, which fits with the other references where we are told that they did not want to be held accountable for His death.
 If He was crucified, they could easily point their finger at the evil Romans and shift the blame away from themselves.
 As far as killing an opponent themselves, there are ample examples where they freely availed themselves to do just that.
 We read of many times when these same Jewish authorities planned and conspired and sought to kill others.

 When discussing what exactly is meant from this passage, most Commentators mention that it was not lawful for the Jews to "put any man to death", but then they give only this verse as their source.
 I don't see that to be very honest.
 If you are going to search out what a difficult phrase of a verse means, you will be more successful if you can find other verses or other sources to help you understand the difficulty in that verse.
 Unfortunately, there is very little written by ancient writers concerning whether or not the Jews still obtained the right to execute someone.
 The only other relevant reference to our verse that I have found in support of the Jews not being able to legally kill someone, is from an ancient record related by Emil Schurer in his History of the Jewish People, Second Division, Volume 1, page 188.